huzeir2k/huzeir2k.github.io/README.md

-# huzeir2k.github.io
+# My portfolio site.

 ---

 ## What is this?

-This is my portfolio website.
-I'll update this whenever I finish any projects.
+please read the above; as I'll update this whenever I finish any projects.

 ## What did you build this with?